Visa policy of Myanmar: Other arrangements

-A visa on arrival for business purposes is available for citizens from 52 countries/territories flying into Yangon International Airport, Naypyidaw Airport or Mandalay International Airport using the application form and with company registration and invitation documents.
+A visa on arrival for business purposes is available for citizens from 52 countries / territories flying into Yangon International Airport, Naypyidaw Airport or Mandalay International Airport.
+They must fill in an application form and provide company registration and invitation documents.

 Myanmar Airways claims that nationals of all countries and jurisdictions may obtain a tourist visa on arrival valid for 28 days provided they are arriving at Yangon International Airport on a specific flight on Myanmar Airways International from Guangzhou, though this seems to conflict with the Myanmar Visa on Arrival requirements.

-In August 2017 an expansion of the visa on arrival system was announced.
-In October 2018 an expansion of the visa-free system was announced for early 2019.
+In August 2017, an expansion of the visa on arrival system was announced.

+In October 2018, an expansion of the visa-free system was announced for early 2019.

 Statistics

 Most visitors arriving to Myanmar on short term basis were from the following countries of nationality: